Internet Censorship and Surfing Anonymously

 With restrictive and snooping laws being passed all over the world, firewall filters wrapped around whole countries, Twitter users sued for Re-Tweeting libellous claims and big tech companies working hand in hand with the biggest security forces on the planet there really is no way to escape.

-However there are ways to minimise your “Internet footprint” and if you are not a serious criminal or terrorist then you shouldn’t have anything to fear!
+“If you are not a serious criminal or terrorist then you shouldn’t have anything to fear” - A quote by idiots

-Who knows what back-doors the big tech companies like Microsoft, Google and Facebook have allowed the US Government to have and do you really want some nerd in Langley viewing naked photos you sent your boyfriend by email or phone all because you mentioned words like terrorist or bomb in the email or message?
+Who knows what back-doors the big tech companies like Microsoft, Google and Facebook have allowed the US Government to install into their code and do you really want some nerd in Langley delving into all your data and Internet history just because you mentioned words like terrorist or bomb in an email or message?

 From a users perspective the Internet contains a myriad of security and privacy issues which if the user is not aware of could cause potential problems on all manner of levels.